 MapiExceptionCallFailed: Unable to mount database. (hr=0x80004005, ec=-515)

-In such a case, you need to do a few checks and repair the Exchange database to mount it and avoid the database mounting error.
+As corruption in database or log files is the primary reason behind this error, you need to do a few checks and repair the Exchange database to mount it.

 Steps to Fix Error “MapiExceptionCallFailed: Unable to mount database. (hr=0x80004005, ec=-515)”

-Below we have discussed the steps to fix this error and successfully mount a database (EDB) in Exchange.
+Below we have discussed the steps to fix this error and successfully mount the database (EDB).

-Before mounting a database, you must check whether the database is in Dirty Shutdown or Clean Shutdown state.
-The error appears when you try to mount a database that is either corrupt or in Dirty Shutdown state.
-A database is said to be in Dirty Shutdown state when the log file is either not committed to the database or missing.
+The error appears when you try to mount the database that is in Dirty Shutdown state.
+A database is said to be in Dirty Shutdown state when the log files are either not committed to the database or missing.

 eseutil /mh "PATH TO EDB FILE\Database.EDB”

-After running this command, re-run the previous command to again check the shutdown state of the database.
-It should be State: Clean Shutdown.
+After running this command, re-run the previous command to again check the state of the database.
+If state is still displayed as Dirty Shutdown, follow the next step.

 Step 3: Check Database Logs

-If the database is still in a dirty shutdown state or fails to mount, check the database log files.
-For this, run the following command in PowerShell,
+If the database is still in dirty shutdown state or fails to mount, check the database log files.
+For this, run the following command:

 eseutil /ml "PATH TO LOG FILE\Mailbox Database\E00"